worldbank/alternative-data-for-crisis/notebooks/mapping-and-monitoring-extent/mapping-and-monitoring-surface-change.md

 ```

 ### Infrastructural damage assessment using the change maps and the vector layers
-This step will be explained when assessing the [Physical Impact over the Infrastructure](https://reimagined-disco-g6q6ny1.pages.github.io/notebooks/physical-impact/infrastructure.html).
+This step will be explained when assessing the [Infrastructural damage assessment](damage-assessment).

 ## Limitations